root-stone-x/site-elements/README.md

-> *Note: because these instructions have public access, no log-in detail will be disclosed.
-For that, please get in touch with: jacob.wyatt@stonex.com*
+> *Note: because these instructions have public access, no log-in detail will be disclosed.*

 # How to properly use the Display Banner system